meselgroth/Starcraft2Bot/readme.md

 Will be easier to add machine learning (in small decision making and goal) Can start with human input on goals

+The 2nd option seemed best.
+The current version loops every half second, receives new intel (game info) and triggers each manager.
+If a manager requires an action it is queued in the Build Queue.

-# Investigate
+# Useful
-DebugDraw to highlight things in the game for debugging (where the bot tried to do something)
+DebugDraw can highlight things in the game for debugging (where the bot tried to do something).
+It appears only one drawing is displayed and each new one clears the previous.